PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 07:36:39
+Last updated: 2024-04-06 07:37:12
-Random Quote: Animal instinct.
-When faced with danger, seek refuge in the herd. - Seong Gi-hun
+Random Quote: I hide in plain sight, same as you. - Gustavo Fring